cocoelizabeth/pirate_kittens_typing_game/README.md

 * Each newly generated kitten is assigned a random word from the `Words` dictionary object that is animated on its ship
 * Each newly generated kitten is assigned a random position on the y-axis to begin sailing in from (this sometimes adds to the difficulty of the game when kittens overlap and the player must type the word of the kitten in the foreground to reveal the word below it)
 ### Animation
-* Players will see pirate kittens sail in from the left until they type the word correctly or the kitten reaches the shore
+* Players will see each pirate kitten continuously sail in from the left until they type the kitten's word correctly or the kitten reaches the shore
 * When a player correctly types the word an SVG coin sprite is animated based on the coordinates of the kitten, and the player collects coins and points in the scorebar

 ![gif](src/assets/img/pirate-kittens-shorter.gif)

-*   Generated random words from `Word` dictionary object

-*
-* Players type words stop kittens from reaching the shore and collect coins
+## Game Play Loop
+* Implemented loop that continues game play until time runs out or all lives are lost (*This occurs in the `drawKitten` function that is called above in the `init` function*)

+## Other Features
+* Keep track of players score
+* Speed up kittens by gradually decreasing the time interval between generating new kittens
+* Calculate word score based on word length
+* Calculate final score and words per minute to display on game over screen
-* The game ends when 3 kittens reach the shore or time runs out
+* Subtract lives when kittens reach shore and end when player runs out of lives
-* Pirate kittens should continuously sail in until they reach the shore
+* Countdown timer that ends game when it reaches 0

-## Technologies and Architecture
+# Technologies and Architecture
 ### `Vanilla JavaScript`
 * Overall structure
 * Game logic